jrrameau2000/Blockchain_and_python/README.md

 # Blockchain_and_python
-Making Python interact with Blockchain
+Making Python interact with Blockchain.
+Generated a few wallets and private keys and attempted to send transactions with those generated wallets

 ## Modules used
 These modules were installed in order to do this project.